 "You don't have to tell me," she said.
 "We're storing the IIbs."

-Annie's last Rifleman had been a complete write-off, and she was transitioning to one of the Royal-series Rifleman II rebuilds.
-The II-Alphas were armed along a similar line as the standard Rifleman with MetalStorm-5 autocannons and a laser battery that was scheduled to be upgraded with lasers captured from the woofie stockpiles.
+Annie's last Rifleman had been a complete write-off, and she was transitioning to one of the Black Watch-series Rifleman II rebuilds.
+The II-Alphas were armed along a similar line as the standard BW Rifleman with MetalStorm-5 autocannons and a laser battery that was scheduled to be upgraded with lasers captured from the woofie stockpiles.
 We couldn't use their ordinary weapons due to some kind of modular harness they were built into, but the stocks intended for secondary troops seemed normal enough.

 The Rifleman II-Bravo was less maneuverable and more lightly armored than the II-Alpha, but it traded in for the MetalStorm-5s for a pair of MetalStorm-10s.
 Its ammunition supply was nowhere near the II-Alphas, but it was hoped that it wouldn't be needed.
 Instead of the customary laser secondary-armament, the II-Bravo had a pair of Sparrowhawk air-intercept missile quad-packs.

 The same supply issue that had side-lined Kim's missile-artillery section plagued my entire Squadron.
 We had enough ammunition for planned range-time, not a battle.
 Most of our missiles were training rounds with marker warheads.
 Ballistic ammunition was cheap so aside from the Riflemen we were good there, but when the Riflemen IIb had been assigned at the last minute they had come with stocks of MetalStorm-5 ammunition.
 Annie was actually running a surplus and had cross-loaded the II-Alphas with live ammo, but the IIbs couldn't use MS-5 ammo and they had only a limited number of missiles.